neondatabase/website/content/docs/data-types/date-and-time.md

     ('2024-01-01 09:00:00-08', '2024-01-01 09:00:00+00', '2024-01-01 09:00:00-08');
 ```

-We can check the current timezone set for the session:
+You can then check the current timezone set for the session:

 ```sql
 SHOW timezone;
 -- Returns 'GMT' (same as UTC)
 ```

-Now, if we query the table:
+Now, if you query the table:

 ```sql
 SELECT * FROM time_example;
 ```

 This query returns the following:

 ```text
          ts          |        tstz_utc        |        tstz_pst
 ---------------------+------------------------+------------------------
  2024-01-01 09:00:00 | 2024-01-01 09:00:00+00 | 2024-01-01 17:00:00+00
 ```

-Postgres ignores the timezone information for the first column, and returns the second and third columns in the UTC timezone.
+Postgres ignores the timezone information for the first column and returns the second and third columns in the UTC timezone.

 ## Additional considerations

 - **Indexing**: Date/time values often involve range queries and sorting.
 Indexing date/time columns can thus significantly improve query performance.
-- **Daylight Saving Time**: Working with timezones can be tricky, especially when dealing with daylight saving time.
-Consult the reference documentation for more details.
+- **Daylight Saving Time**: Working with time zones can be tricky, especially when dealing with daylight savings time.
+For additional details, refer to the [PostgreSQL Date/Time Types documentation](https://www.postgresql.org/docs/current/datatype-datetime.html).

 ## Resources